 Yes, Stonehenge is easily done in a day trip from London, especially if you start your trip early.
 If you have any time to spare I definitely recommend perhaps staying over in the area and exploring some of the other attractions near Stonehenge too.

-Driving to Stonehenge by car – the easiest option
+How to get to Stonehenge from London by car – the easiest option

-If you have a car then the easiest option is probably going to be to simply drive to Stonehenge.
+If you have a car, or rent one for your UK vacation, then the easiest option is probably going to be to simply drive to Stonehenge.
 It’s just under 2 hours to drive from the centre of London so it might be slightly more or less depending on where you’re based around the city.

 If you are driving then once you’re out of London it’s a simple motorway journey along the M3 and then onto the A303.
 All of these are major roads so you shouldn’t find driving difficult.
-Parking is plentiful at Stonehenge.
+Parking is plentiful at Stonehenge and free if you’re buying tickets.

 You could also get a private taxi/shuttle to Stonehenge – they do come at a price but if you value your private time then it could be a great way to see the stones.
 Check out Viator for some options.